A Guide to Car Loans & Interest Rates in Malaysia

 • Repossession: The lender (bank) takes away the car from a borrower when the latter fails to service the car loan installments in two consecutive months.

-So, what are the Documents Required for a Car Loan?
+So, What Are the Documents Required for a Car Loan in Malaysia?

-We have laid out the general documents that you will need for a car loan application.
-But keep in mind that there may be additional documents required for your loan application that certain banks may require.
+Here are the requirements and general documents you will need for a car loan application.
+But keep in mind that some banks may require additional documents when you apply for a loan.

 • Eligible for those 21 years old and above